 The training shall be focused on topics relevant to school laws, school operations, and the powers, duties, and responsibilities of the members of the board of directors.
-The responsibilities include, but are not limited to legal requirements, financial management, improving student achievement, and the duties and responsibilities of the various levels of employees within the district as well as those of the board of directors.
+The responsibilities include, but are not limited to: legal requirements; financial management; improving student achievement; reading and interpreting an audit report; and the duties and responsibilities of the various levels of employees within the district as well as those of the board of directors; and information regarding school safety and student discipline.

 The district is responsible for maintaining a record of the hours of training received by each board member.
-Board members shall make a concerted effort to submit documentation of training they have received to the superintendent or his/her designee.
+Board members shall make a concerted effort to submit documentation of training they have received to the superintendent or the superintendent's designee.
 In the absence of such documentation, the district shall attempt to obtain records of training received from training providers.

-Such training may be obtained from an institution of higher learning, from instruction provided by the Arkansas Department of Education or the Arkansas School Boards Association, or from other providers approved by the Arkansas Department of Education.
+Such training may be obtained from an institution of higher learning, from instruction provided by the Division of Elementary and Secondary Education (DESE), the Arkansas School Boards Association, or from other providers approved by the DESE.